 With regard to sex, the desire for a singular purpose appears to be more common in men.
 This may be partly related to the male propensity for competition and dominance.
 In this respect, one could see how heavily investing in only one thing could prove advantageous for achieving success in a certain field.

 Sex differences in brain architecture and functioning may also play a role.
 For instance, recent neuroscientific research has shown that males generally have fewer connections between brain hemispheres than females.
 Perhaps this contributes to their having a more “one-track mind.”
 Moreover, those with autism are known to have highly focused and intensive interests (some might even call them obsessions).
 If we think of autism as a sort extreme male brain, as autism researcher Simon Baron-Cohen has suggested, one could posit a potential connection between maleness and having fewer, but more focused interests.

 Personality wise, ITPs’ dominant function, Introverted Thinking (Ti), is a judging function.
-As explained in my recent book, My True Type, this contributes to their desire to be intentional, productive, and seriously invested in something.
-The fact that Ti is also introverted further intensifies and focuses this desire.
+As explained in my recent book, My True Type, this contributes to their desire to be intentional, proactive, and seriously invested in something.
 Because INFPs and ISFPs also have a dominant introverted judging function (Fi), they (especially IFP males) may also exhibit a measure of single-mindedness of purpose (a number of IFP artists, for example, might fit this mold).
-But on the whole, IFPs do not seem as characteristically single-minded as ITPs.

 What motivates ITPs’ purposeful pursuits?

 INTPs and ISTPs derive great joy from pursuing a purpose.
 They love the ongoing challenge of furthering their skills and knowledge, as well as anticipating extrinsic results and rewards for their efforts.